Potapy Emelianov: Anzer Island

-The Letter and its Aftermath
+Letter and aftermath

 After his release from the infirmary in December 1931, Father Potapy rejoined his fellow priests on Anzer Island.
 In addition to giving each other both moral and spiritual support, however, the priests on Anzer Island also sought to inform the Polish Red Cross and the Polish Foreign Ministry of the conditions under which they were being held.

 Early in 1932, a letter written on Anzer Island by Fr.
 Adolf Filipp successfully reached the Second Polish Republic and was published in the Polish press.
-The letter read, "We, Catholic priests and almost all elderly or sick, are often forced to undertake the heaviest labor, as, for example, excavating trenches to built foundations, hauling great rocks, digging at the frozen ground in winter...
+The letter read, "We, Catholic priests and almost all elderly or sick, are often forced to undertake the heaviest labor, as, for example, excavating trenches to build foundations, hauling great rocks, digging at the frozen ground in winter...
 We sometimes have to be outside on duty for 16 hours a day in winter, without a break and with no shelter...
 After heavy work we absolutely require a lengthy rest period but in our accommodation the space per man is at times reduced to less than one sixteenth of the volume of air a human being needs to survive."

 In the summer of 1932, Father Potapy was one of 23 priests arrested as part of the GPU's investigation and prosecution of, "The anti-Soviet counterrevolutionary organization of Catholic and Uniate Clergy on Anzer Island."

 The defendants all stood accused of the, "creation of an anti-Soviet group that conducted anti-Soviet agitation, clandestinely celebrated Mass and religious rites and maintained an illegal contact with a free worker for purposes of transmitting abroad information of an espionage character about the situation of Catholics in the USSR."

 During interrogation, Fr.
 Potapy said: "In this place, I have become an even more committed Catholic and nothing can shake me."

-As a result, the authorities decided to punish Father Potapy with complete isolation from all other prisoners.
+As a result, the GPU decided to punish Father Potapy with complete isolation from all other prisoners.

 At the end of the investigation in November 1933, the eight priests deemed most culpable in the letter were shipped to the GPU in Leningrad Fr.
 Potapy and all the other defendants were transferred to the White Sea–Baltic Canal project, which Simon Sebag Montefiore has dubbed, "a 227-kilometre canal begin in December 1931 and completed by the Pharaonic slavery of 170,000 prisoners, of whom around 25,000 died in a year and a half.
 Voroshilov later praised Kirov and Yagoda for their contributions to this crime."

 Death

 On August 4, 1936, Fr.
-Potapy Emelianov was released from the Gulag and sent into exile.
+Potapy Emelianov, who had been one of the slave laborers who remained to run the canal after its completion, was finally released from the Gulag and sentenced to internal exile.
 He died on August 14, 1936, allegedly at Podvoitsy, which Fr.
 Paul Mailleux has described as, "a stop on the Murmansk railroad."
-Pavel Parfentiev, however, gives Father Potapy's place of death as the still extant railroad station at Nadvoitsy, but adds that, if he was buried, the location of his grave remains unknown.
+Pavel Parfentiev, the former Postulator for his Sainthood cause, gives Father Potapy's place of death instead as the still extant railroad station at Nadvoitsy, but adds that, if he was buried, the location of his grave remains unknown.